Can Dogs Eat Salt? Vet Approved Health & Safety Guide

-One thing to note, however, is that you want to take into account other things your pet may eat like their treats.
-Treats can be higher in salt and other ingredients that are not healthy like sugars.
+One thing to note, however, is that you want to take into account other things your pet may eat, like their treats.
+Treats can be higher in salt and other ingredients that are not healthy, like sugars.
 What’s more, canned or wet food is higher in salt than dry.
-Too much sodium can be just as harmful, if not more, to your pet than too little…
+Too much sodium can be just as harmful, if not more, to your pet than too little salt.

 The Health Risks of Too Much Salt

-This is the absolute maximum, and they should get well below this level.
 One of the most serious issues associated with consuming too much salt is salt poisoning.
-As we mentioned, your pup is most likely to get all they need from their daily meals.
-Therefore, if they were to get into a bag of chips, it could send them skyrocketing over the limit.
+As we mentioned, your pup is most likely to get all they need from their regular food, and many other foods exceed the recommended limits.
+You should avoid offering your pup salty treats.

 What Is Salt Poisoning?

 Salt poisoning occurs when your pet has consumed too much sodium.
-This happens from eating too much food with salt, drinking ocean water, or getting into other things they are not supposed to (among other things).
+This happens from eating too much food with salt, drinking ocean water, getting into other things they are not supposed to or consuming improperly mixed electrolyte solutions.
+There is a higher risk of salt poisoning if the dog does not have access to fresh water.
 Either way, this is a serious condition that needs to be treated right away.
 If it is severe enough, it can be fatal.

-There are many signs of this illness ranging from severe to mild.
+There are many signs of this illness ranging from mild to severe.
 Take a look at the symptoms of salt poisoning:

 When your pup has had too much salt, they drink water to combat the issue.
 Like us, salt will make your dog thirsty.
 It is the body’s natural reaction when there is a spike in this electrolyte.
 Salt toxicity occurs when your pet doesn’t have access to water, or they have consumed a large amount of sodium.

 When either of these scenarios happen, the body takes finding water into its own hands.
-Regardless of whether they can’t drink any H20 or there is too much sodium in their system, your dog’s cells will release its own water to balance out the spike.
+Regardless of whether they can’t drink any water or there is too much sodium in their system, your dog’s cells will release their own water to balance out the spike.
 In response, the brain’s cells start to die from dehydration.

-The first thing you want to do is give your pup water.
+The first thing you want to do is give your pet water.
 Next, call your vet, emergency pet clinic, or animal poison control right away.
-If the toxicity has gone too far, they will need medical attention to get better, or it can be fatal.
+If the toxicity has gone too far, they will need medical attention to get better or it can be fatal.
 A veterinarian is the only way to know how severe the problem has become.

 Typically, your vet will do an overall check of your pooch while getting information from you such as their age, diet, health, and what caused the salt overdose.
-They will administer an IV for fluids, provide oxygen, and give them electrolytes.
+They will control the seizures, administer an IV for fluids, and provide oxygen.
 The salt level cannot be brought down too quickly, either.
 If it does, it can cause a heart attack or brain swelling.

 In most cases, your pet will be administered to the hospital and kept for a minimum of 24 hours for observation.
 After that, you can bring them home with instructions on getting them back on their feet.